 In this recipe, we continually reduce the added chicken stock until it is au sec.
 Au sec is a French culinary term that refers to reducing a liquid until it is nearly dry (it actually means “nearly dry” in French).

-You want to be very careful when you do this that you don’t over reduce your liquid.
+When you do this, you want to be careful not to over-reduce the liquid.
 You could end up scorching your ingredients.
 You also may want to use homemade stock that doesn’t include any added salt.